Quantifying the COVID19 infection risk due to droplet/aerosol inhalation: Summary and Discussion

 \section{Summary and Discussion}

 In this work, we have developed a framework for quantifying the risk of infection due to airborne diseases like COVID-19 using the dose-response model in droplet-dispersion simulations.
 We have detailed in this work a methodology for estimating the inhalation dose, by measuring the volume of droplets/aerosols (proxies for virion count) in the breathing zone, directly from droplet dispersion simulations.
 We have adopted this framework to estimate the risk of infection from a person ejecting droplets while speaking.
 For this, we have carried out a numerical simulation of droplet dispersion from a single person standing and speaking continuously in an isolated environment.
 The infection probability was found to decrease with distance from the infected person.
 The magnitude of infection probability is strongly influenced by the minimum infection dose $ N_0 $ which can be seen in Fig~\ref{fig:RH50-PvsDist}a.
 If the minimum infection dose is assumed to be small then the infection risk remains relatively large even at distances as far as 2m from the infected person.
-On the other hand, if the infection dose is large then the infection probability is small even at a distance of 1 m.
-Furthermore, as the simulations have been carried out in a quiescent or poorly ventilated environment, the infection probability is likely to be high.
-This prediction can drastically change depending on the ambient environment's flow conditions.
+On the other hand, if the infection dose is large then the infection probability is small even at a distance of 1 m. {The role of wind blow from the behind the infected person towards the at-risk subject were considered and found to lower the risk of infection compared to the poorly ventilated case due to greater droplet dispersion caused by the wind.} This prediction can drastically change depending on the ambient environment's flow conditions.
 Therefore, we would not like to make any specific recommendations on social distancing based on these results.
-The main purpose of this work is to demonstrate the applicability of the framework of risk estimation using the dose-response model in droplet dispersion simulations.
+The main purpose of this work is to demonstrate the applicability of the framework of risk estimation using the dose-response model in droplet dispersion simulations. \ {A quantitative comparison of the well-mixed approach and the present approach was considered in this work.
+The comparative analysis showed that the well-mixed approach significantly under predicts the infection risk for the same simulation conditions.
+However, the dependence of the infection risk on distance from the infected subject was found to be similar for the well-mixed and the present approach.}

 A generalized form of the dose-response model that can incorporate the effect of increased transmissibility of various strains of COVID-19 and the effect of vaccination has been presented in this work.
 A comparison of the infection risk due to variant strains of higher transmissibility was with the standard strain was presented.
 The results show that for exposure duration the infection risk of variant strain can be significantly higher than the standard strain.
 The difference in infection between strains decreases as exposure duration increases.
 Similarly, we also presented a comparison of the infection risk for a vaccinated person with that for an unvaccinated person.
 The probability of infection for vaccinated persons is very low for short and medium exposure duration.
 However, the infection risk can increase significantly provided the exposure duration is very long.